PluginCafe/Cinema4D_Connector-VisualStudioCode_Extension/README.md

 Provides an extension for VS Code to exchange code between the Script Manager of Cinema 4D and VS Code.

-This extension is only functional with the [Cinema 4D Plugin](https://github.com/PluginCafe/Cinema4D_Connector-Cinema4D_Plugin) for Visual Studio Code counterpart plugin.
 The extension also provides syntax highlighting for resource files and string resources as used by Cinema 4D, as well as other tools to assist Cinema 4D plugins and scripts developers.

 All the commands of this extension can be found by pressing `ctrl+shift+P` and searching for `C4D`.